josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 1. How can MT release their model for production use and avoid their concerns about extremely long delays operationalizing the model?
 Be specific on how your model is packaged, hosted, and invoked.

    Once they have trained their model, it can be exported to any number of common file formats from within Azure Databricks.
-Because the model is already saved to DBFS and available within a notebook, the easiest way to deploy the model is to use the MLflow Model Serving capability in Azure Databricks ato deploy a registered model on a hosted Databricks cluster.
+Because the model is already saved to DBFS and available within a notebook, the easiest way to deploy the model is to use the MLflow Model Serving capability in Azure Databricks to deploy a registered model on a hosted Databricks cluster.
 This creates a web service that any REST client can invoke, and the cluster can scale to meet demand as needed.
 This deployed web service takes the weather conditions and flight information as input and returns a response with the classification.

    ![In the On-Demand Delay Predictions flowchart, a Flight Delays Web Portal icon has one arrow labeled "1.
 Query for weather forecast," pointing to a 3rd Party API, labeled "Forecasted Airport Weather Data (API).
 A second arrow labeled "2.
 Query for delay prediction providing weather forecast and flight data" points to containerized AI Services.](media/on-demand-delay-predictions.png 'On-Demand Delay Predictions flowchart')